ESSAYS BY CHARLES WEINBLATT: Faith of the Condemned

 How can we learn to value the differences among us, rather than fear them?
 When will we stop ostracizing people because of their religion, race, gender, orientation or ethnic heritage?
 In the 21st century, we must become better than that.
 We must acquire tolerance and compassion, rather than teach our children to continue to fear, abhor and hate people who are different.

-I appreciate books that offer a frank, emotional examination of morality.
-Humans are not good or bad, but good and bad.
 We surround ourselves with romance and comedy, playing to the healthier parts of our emotional identity.
 Yet, repugnance, despair and obscurity exist within human nature.
 We learn nothing about ourselves if we do not examine that dark side of our psyche.
 If any benefit can come from the Holocaust it is that we can examine the furthermost extent of human depravity.
 We can measure its immorality, degeneracy and malevolence.

 Deep within the fear and panic of the Holocaust were vastly critical decisions about ethical behavior, revealing our concept of morality.
 Unlike animals, humans are governed by principles, ethical beliefs and veracity.
 We are not clouded by delusions of integrity, but governed by them.
 To understand human behavior, we must explore the human response to terror, as well as the alluring beauty of passionate love and the driving power of religious devotion.
 After all, we are profoundly influenced by each of these passions.